fact-benchmark/factbenchmark/how.md

 #### 3. Submission.

 Any agent can submit a claim for review at any time.
-To ensure a sufficient number of check-worthy claims for the first benchmark, FactBenchmark itself will ensure that staff are available to provide a degree of hand curation and discovery of claims - which will be submitted using the FactBenchmark agent.
+To ensure a sufficient number of check-worthy claims are available for the first benchmarks, FactBenchmark itself will ensure that staff are available to provide a degree of hand curation and discovery of claims if needed.
+These will be submitted to the system in the same way as any other agent.

-#### 4. Annotations for support.
+#### 4. Annotations to support check-worthy claim

-Any time after submission agents can provide annotations on claims.
-Annotations are deliberately, relatively schema-less and open to interpretation.
+Any time after a submission agents can provide annotations on claims.

+Annotations are relatively schema-less and open to interpretation.
 That said there are three categories of annotation:
 - Annotations that provide support that the claim was made and of interest
 - Annotations that provide support (or refutation) of the claim itself, and
 - Other annotations.